ibraheemdev/ibraheemca/content/posts/2020-09-11-intro-to-rust-part-1-project-setup-and-primitives.md

 ---
 **Why should you learn Rust?**

 Rust has been getting a lot of media attention recently.
-It has been [voted the most loved language](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages) for five years running and is used at many large companies such as Mozilla, Apple, Amazon, Facebook, Google, Twitter, and Microsoft.
-Why do so many people love Rust?
+It has been [voted the most loved language](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages) for five years running, and it [grew in use on Github](https://octoverse.github.com/#fastest-growing-languages) by **235%** from 2018 to 2019.
+Large companies such as Mozilla, Apple, Amazon, Facebook, Google, Twitter, and Microsoft have began adopting it in their codebases.
+So, why do so many people love Rust?

-Well, Rust solves many of the hassles associated with other popular languages.
+Rust was built to solve many of the hassles associated with other popular languages.
 Let's look at a couple of examples:

 **Rust vs. Dynamic Languages**